How to Fix Recovery Drive Full Error in Windows 10/8/7 (6 Ways)

 Steps to extend the recovery partition:

-EaseUS Partition Master will adjust the partition size to solve the low space issue intelligently after clicking "Adjust with 1-click", and you only need to click "Proceed" to continue.
+EaseUS Partition Master will extend the partition to solve the low space issue intelligently, and you only need to click "OK" to continue.

-You can also click the "Manual Adjustment" option to resize it manually if the Smart Space Adjustment cannot satisfy your needs.
-Then, click "Proceed" to continue.
+You can also click "Manual Adjustment" to extend the partition size manually if the Smart Space Adjustment cannot satisfy your needs.
+Then, click "OK" to continue.

 To stop Low Disk Space errors, ensure that System Protection is turned off for the Recovery drive in Windows 10/8.1/8/7.
 Then, remove files that are not related to system recovery from the drive.